-Soon there may not be any more forests in
+Soon there may not be any more forests in Indonesia.

-Indonesia.
 If there are no forests, the Sumatra Tiger would not be able to hunt anymore.
-Currently, every minute that passes a forest the size of a soccer field is being cut down.
+Currently, every minute that passes a forest the size of a soccer field is being cut margarine, chocolate bars, soups and ice cream.
+It is also used in laundry detergents, shower gels, and many other skin care products - the EU is the largest palm oil importer in the world!
+The oil is also processed into bio-fuel because our acres are not big enough to produce sufficient amounts of rapeseed oil.
+Though the EU has decided in 2018 that this should end, it is not very likely to happen before 2030.